wangyuanchi/shibespace/server/README.md

 - `title` _string_: Must be between 1 and 255 characters long
 - `content` _string_: Must be at least 1 character long
-- `tags` _string[]_: Must have at most 5 elements, with the length of each element between 1 and 35 characters long
+- `tags` _string[]_: Must have at most 5 elements that are all together unique, with the length of each element between 1 and 35 characters long

 **Example Response:**